abhishek7kulkarni/abhishek7kulkarni.github.io/_posts/2019-01-01-Association-Rule-Mining-in-R.md

 fit<-sort(fit,by="support")
 ```

-Increasing the confidence threshold to 0.5 gave 21215 rules, suggesting
+Increasing the confidence threshold to 0.5 gave **21215 rules**, suggesting
 that large number of observations have high confidence.
 So, let us
 increase the support threshold and have a look at the number of rules
 mined, since only the most statistically evident and handful number of